digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 .. snippet:: migrating_protocol
     .. success:: participant.repair.migrate_domain("olddomain", config)

-This command will register the new sync domain and re-associate the contracts tied to ``olddomain`` to the new sync domain.
+This command registers the new sync domain and re-associate the contracts tied to ``olddomain`` to the new sync domain.
+In addition, some data specific to the old domain is automatically deleted.

-Once all participants have performed the migration, they can reconnect to the sync domain
+Once all participants have performed the migration, they can reconnect to the sync domain:

 .. snippet:: migrating_protocol
     .. success:: participant.domains.reconnect_all()